Judah and Funston station

 Judah and Funston station is a light rail stop on the Muni Metro N Judah line, located in the Sunset District neighborhood of San Francisco, California adjacent to the St. Anne of the Sunset Church.
 The station opened with the N Judah line on October 21, 1928.
-The station has two short side platforms in the middle of Judah Street (traffic islands) where passengers board or depart from trains.
+Judah and Funston has no platforms; trains stop at marked poles before the cross street, and passengers cross travel lanes to board.
 The station is not accessible to people with disabilities.